WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 [alert] **Caution:** This page is currently under development. [/alert]

 ## a11y, accessibility

+Abbreviation for *accessibility*.

+It’s OK to abbreviate localization as *a11y*.
+Spell out on the first mention.

+For more information about spelling out abbreviations, see Abbreviations.

+For more information about writing for a global audience, see [Accessbility]().

 ## a, an

 Use *a* when the next word starts with a consonant sound, regardless of what letter it starts with.